gradle/gradle/design-docs/model-rules-dsl.md

 - Allow transformed DSL rules to access project and script, for now.
 - Update user guide to mention syntax.
+    - Can use `$('p')` in any expression inside rule closure.
+    - Can use in rule closure parameters.
 - Update release notes to mention potential breaking change.

 ## Story: DSL rule references input using path expression syntax